jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Update also `/proc/sys/net/ipv4/ip_local_port_range` in the HAProxy hosts to allow each source IP use more than its default 28k ephemeral ports.

-{{< alert title="Note" >}}
-Neither HAProxy Ingress nor HAProxy will validate if the configured network interface and/or their IPs are valid sources for the outgoing connection, its up to the admin to ensure that the correct interface is properly configured.
+> [!NB] Neither HAProxy Ingress nor HAProxy will validate if the configured network interface and/or their IPs are valid sources for the outgoing connection, its up to the admin to ensure that the correct interface is properly configured.
-{{< /alert >}}

-{{< alert title="Warning" color="warning" >}}
+> [!WARNING]
+>
-The source IP is a static configuration added on each backend server.
+> The source IP is a static configuration added on each backend server.
 This configuration cannot be used on backends that use DNS resolver.
-{{< /alert >}}

 See also: